MMA in the news · Page 9 · Mind Medicine Australia

 Clinical trials using psilocybin, MDMA and other psychedelic medicines in potential breakthrough therapies for debilitating mental illnesses will be funded by the federal government as part of global efforts to advance innovative treatments.

-Australian War Memorial expansion better invested in psychedelic-assisted therapy research
+Australian War Memorial expansion better invested in psychedelic-assisted therapies research

 Canberra Times, March 14, 2021